 - Precision analysis of fluorescent dyes and salt tracers in the laboratory (see Analytics)

-Example of a marking experiment on the Neckar, from input to sampling and analysis, in cooperation with the BAW (Watch the video).
+Example of a tracer experiment on the Neckar, from input to sampling and analysis, in cooperation with the BAW (Watch the video).

-An example of a marking experiment in a cave system is shown in a video of the article "Blautopf: Entry into Germany's most beautiful cave" by National Geographic.
+An example of a tracer experiment in a cave system is shown in a video of the article "Blautopf: Entry into Germany's most beautiful cave" by National Geographic.